noincent/eht/README.md

 # Employee Handbook Tool

-A bilingual application for querying employee handbooks using AI.
+A bilingual application for querying employee handbooks using generative AI.
 This tool allows users to ask questions about company policies in either English or Chinese and get relevant, accurate responses based on the content of the handbook.

 ## Features

 - **Bilingual Support**: Process and query handbooks in both English and Chinese
-- **AI-Powered Responses**: Uses Claude API to generate natural responses based on handbook content
+- **AI-Powered Responses**: Uses LLM technology to generate natural responses based on handbook content
 - **Smart Retrieval System**: Finds the most relevant sections of the handbook for each query
 - **Web Interface**: Simple, intuitive user interface for asking questions
 - **Follow-up Suggestions**: AI suggests relevant follow-up questions
 - **User Feedback Collection**: Gather feedback on response quality
+- **PDF Support**: Extract text from PDF handbooks for better table handling

 ## Setup

 ### Prerequisites

 - Python 3.10+
-- Microsoft Word documents (.docx) for your employee handbook(s)
+- Microsoft Word documents (.docx) or PDF files for your employee handbook(s)
-- Anthropic API key for Claude
+- Anthropic API key

 ### Installation